beanumber/macleish/joss_paper/paper.md

 \caption{Images of the MacLeish Field Station retrieved from the PhenoCam Network by the \texttt{phenocam\_image\_url()} function.
 The image on the left was taken in June 2022, while the image on the right was taken in December 2021. }\label{fig:phenocam}
 \end{figure}

-# Conclusion

-The `macleish` package for R has a simple interface that accesses to weather, meteorological, and photographic data to inspire interdisciplinary collaboration among statisticians and ecologists.

 # Acknowledgements